You may recognise some of them:

 At the end of that eventful year the band was approached by a film company to take part in a film being made in Sheffield about the plight of redundant former steelworkers.
 A ‘steelworks’ brass band was featured in many of the scenes.
 There was little indication in the long hours spent waiting around on those less than glamorous film locations what a major success The Full Monty would be or that in the long term the surrounding publicity would ultimately be the saviour of the band.

-Unfortunately it was shortly after this extremely busy year that the band began a slow decline.
+Unfortunately it was shortly after this extremely busy year that the band began to decline.
 There were a number of reasons for this: the pressures and commitment of competing and running a band at the highest level, changing working patterns and poaching from other bands.
 But in short, too many players left in too short a period, morale was low and the band was unable to recover.
 An announcement from the steelworks that, due to a change in ownership, they would no longer be sponsoring the band was simply the final nail in the coffin.
 Early in 1997, down to around half a dozen players, Stocksbridge effectively folded.
 Three or four players clung on however.
 With a view to discussing a possible merger they began rehearsing with the nearby Barnsley Building Society Band keeping the spirit, at least, alive and with the intention of one day resurrecting the band.